Don't Let AI Eat Your Students' Brains

 This isn't a webinar about tools.
 There are no product demos, no five-step frameworks, no breathless talk of disruption.
 What you'll find instead is a genuinely rare thing: a group of experienced educators who have been working at the intersection of AI and learning since day one, thinking aloud together about what it actually means to do this well.

-Because the conversation goes somewhere most AI-in-education discussions don't.
-It goes to questions of equity — who will learn to leverage AI and who will merely consume it, and what that gap means for the children in our schools right now.
-It goes to questions of purpose — what we lose when we remove the effort from learning, and what the analogy of Ozempic can teach us about outsourcing our cognitive appetite.
-And it goes, at the end, to something genuinely hopeful: a set of simple, practical starting points for any teacher who wants to build their AI literacy without being overwhelmed.
+Inside the full recording, the conversation goes somewhere most AI-in-education discussions don't.
+It covers questions of equity — who will learn to leverage AI and who will merely consume it, and what that gap means for the children in our schools right now.
+It explores what we lose when we remove the effort from learning, and what the analogy of Ozempic can teach us about outsourcing our cognitive appetite.
+And it closes with something genuinely hopeful: simple, practical starting points for any teacher who wants to build their AI literacy without being overwhelmed — including the moment each panellist knew AI wasn't going away, and why one A-level student's 37 iterative prompts might be the most encouraging thing anyone said all webinar.

 Comments